Arthurkhan/art-shipping-calculator-pro/update-logs/2025-05-29-rate-parsing-fix.md

 - No changes to the API interface or payload structure
 - Enhanced logging will help diagnose any future issues
 - The `extractAmount()` helper method makes the code more maintainable and can be reused for other rate parsing scenarios
+- All TypeScript types are properly defined, improving code quality and maintainability